 TIP: Be sure you use a fixative after applying paint markers to your painting.

 3. Use stamps for extra interest

 Another one of my favorite ways to finish a painting is with rubber stamps.

-You can carve your own stamps out of a rubber block OR you can buy stamps pre-made in the shape of butterflies, flowers, letters of the alphabet, etc, at craft stores and scrap-booking stores.
+You can carve your own stamps out of a rubber blocks OR you can buy pre-made stamps in the shape of butterflies, flowers, letters of the alphabet, etc, at craft stores and scrap-booking stores.
 Here are a few of my own handmade rubber stamps: